We spoke to Olga, a Lingoda Marathon Student about her experiences of Lingoda.

 I was most anxious in my first class when I could not get connected.
 You should prepare your equipment in advance — that’s the main lesson for the whole Marathon!

 The funniest class was the last but one, when the teacher was a shy newbie.
-So I had to undertake the organization, explain the basics of the site operation, and support less experienced students.
+So I had to undertake the organisation, explain the basics of the site operation, and support less experienced students.
 The teacher was so grateful… All in German!

 Right now I don’t want say goodbye to my favorite site.
 But I am planning a break before starting with a new language.
 Meantime, I’m especially grateful to the Lingoda team.
 It was an excellent opportunity to study – and have fun at the same time.